wallytutor/WallyToolbox.jl/docs/src/index.md

 # WallyToolbox

+*General tools I use everyday for everything.*

+## About the toolbox

 My name is [Walter (CV)](https://github.com/wallytutor/WallyToolbox.jl/tree/main/data/curriculum/curriculum.pdf) and I like writing about science and engineering topics.
 I have more than a decade of scientific computing experience and a broad experience with open source software, especially in the fields of fluid dynamics and gas phase kinetics; a little of it being shared here.

 During the years I tried to different formats to organize my study materials and working tools, but it was only recently that I realized that coupling my knowledge base with the documentation of my personal code was the best approach in terms of maintenance.
 Obviously I cannot migrate all the content I have ever produced here at once, so my decision was to restructure everything and have a fresh start, feeding content as required, *i.e.* somebody asked me a hand in a certain subject or I need to refresh certain skill at work.
 In this page you will also find the supporting materials of my Medium [articles](https://medium.com/@waltermateriais) and some additional content.

 The core package of `WallyToolbox` ecosystem provides shared functionalities and types that are used in more specialized packages.
 It is an unpublished rolling release package composed of several sub-modules not making part of the main package and currently not following any versioning semantics.
 That means that new features are added and only the commits track differences.
+Its main goal is to provide a portable working environment that runs smoothly (at least) under Windows; anyone working in the numerical world knows the struggle with IT to have a proper Linux working system, especially in a portable device.

 This allows for standardization of interfaces, employed quantities, and avoid boilerplate code.
 This page organizes everything to facilitate the understanding of the end-user.